dictateurfou/altv-child-process/readme.md

 # child process ipc
-`/!\ require nodejs v14 (if you use docker make sure docker have the right version for node) /!\`
+`/!\ require nodejs v14 (if you use docker make sure docker have the right version for node) /!\` `for test and maintain the path in index work without alt:v if you need to add in alt:v look doc` `actually the path in index is './child/child.js' but on alt:v this relative path not work`

 # Table of Contents
 ##### 1. [Init](#Init)